Tommy Kirk of ‘Old Yeller’, ‘Swiss Family Robinson’ and ‘Shaggy Dog’ dies at 79 - NewsBreak

 Kirk started his career with several television shows including the Mickey Mouse Club’s serialized adventure “The Hardy Boys: The Mystery of the Applegate Treasure” and “The Hardy Boys: The Mystery of the Ghost Farm,” which aired in 1956-1957.
 His big break came when he starred as Travis Coates in the 1957 film “Old Yeller,” a story about a teenage boy and his heroic yellow dog.

 In “The Shaggy Dog,” Kirk portrayed a teenage boy who was cursed with occasionally turning into a sheepdog.
-He played the middle son alongside James MacArthur and Kevin Corcoran — who played his brothers — in the 1960 film “Swiss Family Robinson.”Blink-182 bassist, singer announces that he’s officially cancer-free
+He played the middle son alongside James MacArthur and Kevin Corcoran — who played his brothers — in the 1960 film “Swiss Family Robinson.”Olympic swimmer who stormed Capitol pleads guilty to felony

 Kirk played in a slew of other films in the 1960s including “The Absent-Minded Professor” and its sequel “Son of Flubber.”
 He also starred in “The Misadventures of Merlin Jones.”